 - Autism Spectrum Disorder

+- s Asperger's Disorder

-- Childhood Disintegrative Disorder (CDD)
+- S Childhood Disintegrative Disorder (CDD)

+- ☞ Rett's Disorder

-- © PDD Not Otherwise Specified (PDD-NOS)
+- C3 PDD Not Otherwise Specified (PDD-NOS)

 Autism is the most common of the Pervasive Developmental Disorders, affecting an estimated 1 in 110 births (Centers for Disease Control Prevention, 2007).
 Roughly translated, this means as many as 1.5 million Americans today are believed to have some form of autism, and this number is on the rise.
 Based on statistics from the U.S. Department of Education and other governmental agencies, autism is growing at a startling rate of 10%-17% per year.
 At this rate, the Autism Society of America (ASA) estimates the prevalence of autism could reach four million Americans in the next decade.